Bungalow Extension Complete Guide – How to Extend a Single-Storey Bungalow

 Replacing poorly performing, old windows with low-maintenance powder coated aluminium or even coloured PVCu has also worked very well in transforming properties into modern homes.
 These features will also improve your airtightness levels and reduce heating demand.
 Couple this with significant improvements in the insulation and you could be looking at vastly reduced energy bills.

-Always consider the levels of natural light you’ll get in the property – you may end up with very dark rooms in the original building if you have not thought through the whole scheme.
+Always consider the levels of natural light you’ll get in the bungalow extension – you may end up with very dark rooms in the original building if you have not thought through the whole scheme.
 Try to incorporate rooflights, lanterns or lightwells where practical to pour sunshine into the central parts of the house.
 These top-down solutions will yield more natural brightness than conventional windows.